 Before coming to New Zealand, the one thing that was right at the top of my list was seeing the glowworms in Waitomo.
 I had seen hundreds of incredible photos online showing people surrounded by magical-looking, glowing lights and instantly known that this was something I had to experience.

-Dave and Dustin arrived back at the hostel later that day, exhilarated, covered in mud and with plenty of ridiculous photos to show me.
+Dave arrived back at the hostel later that day, exhilarated, covered in mud and with plenty of ridiculous photos to show me.
 After hearing all about their adventurous day, I decided I needed to do something equally as adventurous to prove to them both that I was actually a very courageous person.
 We decided to head out that night to find us some glowworms.

 …Because walking around a paved nature trail in the dark is just as adventurous as a 100 metre abseil into a cave…

 We were booked on a couple of glowworm cave tours the following morning but Dustin had previously visited Waitomo and knew of a good spot outside the caves where we could go glowworm hunting alone.

 We waited for night to fall before driving down to the entrance of Aranui caves.
 I shivered as I warily eyed up the lone campervan in the carpark glistening under the full moon.
 Flashbacks of every horror movie I’d ever watched replayed before my eyes, the screeching of bats flying overhead doing nothing to calm my nerves.

 The thirty minute trail to the cave entrance was unlit so we resorted to using the flashlights on our phones, Dave and Dustin shining it at their feet, me carelessly shining it backwards into Dave’s eyes.